-"How do I get rid of bees" is a question many ask when honey bees show up in wrong places, and sometimes even when bees are in the right places.
-As a bee removal specialist, I'm asked how to get rid of bees thousands of times each year!
+"How do I get rid of bees" is a question many ask when bees show up in wrong places, and sometimes even when bees are in the right places.
+As a bee removal specialist, I have been asked how to get rid of bees thousands of times each year!

-This how-to article targets the most common unwanted places beehives move in to and provides solutions for how to get rid of bees.
-It also briefly explains why the bees choose that spot, expels myths of why you got bees, and makes clear how to keep from getting bees it in the future.
+This how-to article targets the most common places beehives move in to with solutions to get rid of the bees.
+It covers why the bees choose that spot, expels myths of why you got bees, and makes clear how to keep from getting bees it in the future.
 Each topic includes a Q&A section.

-First I must annoy you with my two cents.
-Bees provide a startling one-third (1/3) of our entire food source through pollination as well as much of the colors in our world!
-Also, you should know that both Africanized bees and European bees sting ONLY when threatened, or when defending their home.
+First, to annoy you with my two cents: Bees contribute a startling one-third of our entire food source through pollination as well as much of the colors in the world!
+You should know that both Africanized bees and European bees sting ONLY when feeling threatened, or defending their home.

 Bee Id Chart